 After hours and weekend on-call responsibility is shared by fellows.
 Responsibilities include management of neurology service patients, as well as coverage of consults both in-patient and in the emergency room for pediatric patients.
 Duty hours are in strict compliance with ACGME guidelines.

-The child neurology program continuously monitors and evaluates its structure and performance in order to provide an excellent educational program.
+The Child Neurology Training Program continuously monitors and evaluates its structure and performance in order to provide an excellent educational program.
 Study and critical review of current methods allows retention of what is worthwhile, improvement when indicated and possible innovation as opportunities arise.
 This is accomplished through the following mechanisms:

 The Office of Graduate Medical Education conducts a review of the program at the mid-point